PreviousNext

 The Overlap

 Both need to understand color and layout.
-But a web designer must also understand Code Limitations and User Experience (UX).
-A graphic designer might design a button that looks cool but is impossible to code efficiently.
+But a web designer must also understand Code Limitations.

 Summary & Key Takeaways

-• Static vs Dynamic: Graphic design stands still; Web design moves and reacts.
+• Static vs Dynamic: Graphic design stands still; Web design moves, clicks, and reacts.

 Common FAQs